 If you are only using the month and the year, it is acceptable to exclude any commas.

-There are many more rules pertaining to commas and you might have to do some research to get them all right.
-With time and practice, you will be able to write better and communicate more effectively.
+With time and practice, you will be able to write better and communicate more effectively with your readers.

 It can only help your writing skills if you improve your comma and punctuation mark usage.